algosup/2024-2025-project-2-serious-game-team-8/documents/technical_specifications/technical_specifications.md

 - Any OS that supports Godot
 - Any text editor
 - GitHub or any other source control management, [GitHub](https://github.com/) is recommended for this task.

+## User requirements

+The user should expect a basic explanation of the game in the form of a tutorial which will be provided in a pamphlet along with the cards.

 ### Coding Methodology